NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 Do Not Use Slashes
 ~~~~~~~~~~~~~~~~~~

-'/' is not allowed in names.
-When creating a custom name, using the forward slash ('/') is not allowed, as this can
+'/' is not allowed in Group or Dataset names, as this can confuse h5py and lead to the creation of an additional group.
-confuse h5py and lead to the creation of an additional group.
-Instead of including a forward slash in the name, please
-use "Over" like in DfOverF.
+Instead of including a forward slash in the name, please use "Over" like in DfOverF.

 Check function: :py:meth:`~nwbinspector.checks.general.check_name_slashes`